Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Get-AzNetAppFilesSubvolume.md

 ```

 ## DESCRIPTION
-The **Get-AzNetAppFilesVolume** cmdlet gets details of an ANF subvolume.
+The **Get-AzNetAppFilesSubvolume** cmdlet gets details of an ANF subvolume.

 ## EXAMPLES